Department of Biology

 BIO 3426.
 Human Physiology.

-This course focuses on human physiology and covers topics such as the nervous system, muscular system, endocrine system, cardiovascular system, respiratory system, digestive system, exocrine system, and reproductive system.
-Prerequisite: BIO 2450 with a grade of "C" or better.
+This course focuses on exploring how the human body functions correctly to maintain homeostasis and health.
+Body function will be examined from the sub-cellular to the organismal level.
+A systems base approach will be used to explore topics such as the nervous system, muscular system, endocrine system, cardiovascular system, respiratory system, digestive system, exocrine system, and reproductive system.
+Upon completion of this course students understand the function and interconnectivity of multiple organ systems in humans.
+Prerequisite: BIO 2450 or BIO 2316 with a grade of "C" or better.

 4 Credit Hours.
 3 Lecture Contact Hours.
 3 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering